 For certain services, we may process special categories of personal data such as in

-- Providing services to client who could have processed data relating to children
+- Providing services to clients who could have processed data relating to children

-- Providing immigration which involve us processing government identification documents that may contain biometric data or data revealing racial or ethnic origin
+- Providing immigration which involves us processing government identification documents that may contain biometric data or data revealing racial or ethnic origin

 - Auditing or provision of services to clients in the health sector where we might review personal health records

-- Performing individuals background checks where we might process private information
+- Performing individual background checks where we might process private information

 Personal data collected in this category is only used for the purposes of providing professional services, managing and developing our services, quality and risk management activities, complying with any requirement of law and regulation or professional bodies where we are member